|Timothy Farrell, MD

-Tens of thousands of people have participated in carefully designed and controlled clinical trials of COVID-19 vaccines.
+Tens of thousands of people participated in carefully designed and controlled clinical trials of COVID-19 vaccines.
 These trials determined how safe and effective the vaccines are.
 Following the completion of those trials, the U.S. Food and Drug Administration (FDA) and independent, expert advisory boards reviewed the clinical trial data to make sure that the data are correct.

 Q. Who was included in the vaccine trials?